 I’ve talked before about the importance of introducing indoor plants into your home to help purify the air and remove toxins, and the bedroom is no different.
 Adding a plant or two into your bedroom will help increase the oxygen levels and moisture in the room, making it easier to sleep and reduce things like sore throats and dry coughs.

 Whilst pretty much any plants that suit the light levels in your bedroom will work, a gerbera plant is particularly excellent as they release their oxygen in the evenings and are therefore known to improve sleep quality even more so than other indoor plants.
 Plus, they have pretty flowers!

 An excellent way to create a more sustainable bedroom is to switch out the lightbulbs for LED lights in not only your bedside lamps but ceiling lights as well.
 They are incredibly efficient which means they use a whole lot less energy than standard lights, and they last a lot longer as well, making them well worth the initial cost investment.
 Nowadays you can pick up LED versions of your standard lightbulbs pretty much anywhere making the switch incredibly simple!

 Paint is one of those things within our homes that can emit all kinds of chemicals, known as volatile organic compounds, or VOCs which are not great for both our health and the environment.
 These are emitted not just when the walls are originally painted but continued exposure is known to cause respiratory problems and aggravate allergies, which is not exactly what we want in our bedrooms!

-Painting your bedroom might not be something you do very often, but next time you feel like sprucing up the walls a little make sure to choose a low-VOC paint (which should be labelled as exactly that) and you’ll rest a whole lot easier!
+Painting your bedroom might not be something you do very often, but next time you feel like sprucing up the walls a little make sure to choose a low-VOC paint (which should be labelled as exactly that), or just call Brushwork Painters.
+You’ll rest a whole lot easier!